Our Director scored 3.92 out of 4 so far in 2022 in the ASA Student Survey! Read our Blog Rant about it.

 Watch some of our YouTube clips on this and you’ll get the idea, and see how we give you MORE.

-Even our short classroom sessions are thought out for fun and efficiency.
-We use a large model boat with real sails.
+Even our short shoreside sessions are thought out for fun and efficiency.
+We use a large model boat with real sails, like the one at the top of the page.
 It heels (leans).
 It rolls in any direction to show motion.
 The wind?
-Fake – we have a large floor fan.
+Sometimes fake – we have a large floor fan.
+Sometimes real, when we take it outside.
 But it works, and you might be asked to come up and maneuver it yourself so you’re getting hands on before you even get on the water.

 Pedagogy + methodology = ?